facebookresearch/hydra/website/versioned_docs/version-1.1/patterns/configuring_plugins.md

 The second method is a bit more complicated, but makes it easier to switch between different plugin configurations.

 The following methods apply to all Hydra plugins.
-In the following examples, we will configure a imaginary Launcher plugin `MoonLauncher`.
+In the following examples, we will configure an imaginary Launcher plugin `MoonLauncher`.
 The Launcher has two modes: `falcon9`, which actually launches the application to the Moon and `sim` which simulates a launch.